Critical Minerals and Energy Intelligence

 Lithium’s unmatched energy storage capabilities make it essential for electrification, renewable energy systems, and advanced manufacturing.
 As the world pivots toward sustainability and technological innovation, robust lithium demand will persist—solidifying its position as a cornerstone of the modern energy economy.

-6 billion tons of metals needed by 2050 to meet net-zero emissions, costing $2.1 trillion
+53 million tons of battery metals needed by 2040 to meet EV boom